trueos/pcbsd/src-qt5/docs/controlpanel.rst

 **Members:** indicates if the highlighted group contains any user accounts.

-To add an account to a group, highlight the group name in the first column.
+To add an account to a group, highlight the group name in the "Groups" column.
 Then, highlight the account name in the "Available" column.
 Click the right arrow and the selected account will appear in the "Members" column.
 You should only add user accounts to groups that you create yourself or when an application's installation instructions indicate that an account needs to be added to a group.